 Cryptocurrencies advantages for online payment

 Making payments in other countries can become a hassle with regular currencies.
 It takes more time and fees are often applied.
-That’s not to say that crypto payments come free of charge, but they can be made from point A to point B, no matter where they are, in just a few seconds.
+That’s not to imply crypto payments are cost-free, but they can swiftly move from point A to point B, regardless of location, in just a few seconds.

 Think about it like this – online payments are transactions made between two parties.
 The thing is, when we’re talking about the current online payment systems, there are not just two parties involved.

 It does not need several intermediary parties and does not create a billing cycle.
 It’s just a simple step where you only have to trust your payment provider.
 Also, Bitcoins (because of blockchain) can’t be counterfeited or hacked.
-Every transaction that happens is placed on a list and every client has a copy of the list.
+Every transaction that occurs is listed, and each client possesses a copy of the list.
 That means that you can’t counterfeit Bitcoins.
 Double spending is also impossible due to the nature of the blockchain.

 That’s Bitcoin.
 Ethereum on the other hand brings something else to the table in terms of security: smart contracts.